apatlpo/qgsolver/README.md

 This library implements a 3D z-level QG solver in regular grid or in lon/lat grid.
-It relies on petsc4py for parallelized PV inversions but can also work in serial (not at the moment)
+It relies on petsc4py for parallelized PV inversions but should also work in serial in the future

 # Install